AhmedFatir/Devops-Practice/PHP-Redis-Guestbook-app/Readme.md

    - Runs as a Kubernetes Deployment with 2 replicas for redundancy and scalability.
    - Exposed via a ClusterIP Service on port 6379.

+## System Specification

+- This project is run using **Docker Desktop** on a **macOS** machine.
+- Since Docker Desktop uses a virtualized Kubernetes cluster, certain configurations (e.g., resource limits and networking) may differ from other environments such as Linux-native Docker or cloud-hosted Kubernetes.
+- If you are running this project on a different architecture, you may need to adjust the configurations accordingly.

 ## Kubernetes Resources

 ### Frontend Deployment (`frontend.yml`)